zholly15/Discord_Bot_Pi_edition/README.md

-# Discord_Bot_Pi_edition
+# Discord-JavaScript-ONI_Bot
- A non test enviroment for discord bot that runs on a Raspberry Pi
+This updated repo of the bot has a lot less extra fluff and is being designed to run on a Raspberry Pi4